← All Inside Large Language Models modules

 This activity needs JavaScript.

-Why this matters next Our model treated words as bare labels — it has no idea that "cat" and "dog" are similar.
-Module 2 fixes that by turning each token into a vector of numbers (an embedding), so the model can finally see which words are related.
+Why this matters next The model developed here treated words as opaque labels: it has no internal representation that "cat" and "dog" are semantically related.
+Module 2 resolves this limitation by representing each token as a learned vector of real numbers (an embedding), enabling the model to encode semantic relationships between words.

 Next: Tokens & Embeddings →